OGGM/oggm/docs/practicalities.rst

 the available processors using Python's `multiprocessing`_ module.
 You can control this behavior with the ``use_multiprocessing`` config parameter and the number of processors with ``mp_processes``.
-The default in OGGM is:
+The default in OGGM is set to not use multiprocessing:

 .. ipython:: python